tronprotocol/wallet-cli/README.md

 Example:

+In this example, the scalingFactor is 1000.

 1. MINT

-    **When in this mode, Some variables must be set as follows, shieldedInputNum=0, publicToAddress=null, toAmount=0**
+    **In this mode, some variables must be set as follows, shieldedInputNum = 0, publicToAddress = null, toAmount = 0.**

     ```console
-    > SendShieldedTRC20Coin 1000000000 0 null 0 1 ztron15t3c27a5ve43ssflqepa8dke36vzvccxrren4ma2lghu3hle8rtwltufnvvzrm76w042s9p5f46 1000000000 null
+    > SendShieldedTRC20Coin 1000000000000 0 null 0 1 ztron15t3c27a5ve43ssflqepa8dke36vzvccxrren4ma2lghu3hle8rtwltufnvvzrm76w042s9p5f46 1000000000 null
     ```

 2. TRANSFER

-    **When in this mode, Some variables must be set as follows, fromAmount=0, publicToAddress=null,toAmount=0**
+    **In this mode, some variables must be set as follows, fromAmount = 0, publicToAddress = null,toAmount = 0.**

     Transfer from one shielded address to one shielded address.
     ```console